The Best VPNs for Russia 2023

 Who it’s best for

 CyberGhost is great for someone who wants a Russian IP address that doesn’t comply with Russian control.
-CyberGhost has over 60 Russian-optimized servers, so you can hide while also staying secure.
+CyberGhost has Russian-optimized servers, so you can hide while also staying secure.
 It even allows you to customize your level of privacy.

 What we liked

 CyberGhost is committed to internet freedom.
 This VPN is extremely serious about unrestricted internet access and the ability to bypass censorship.
-In fact, it’s so emphatic about its stance on privacy, CyberGhost has an entire page on its site dedicated to open and free internet usage.
+In fact, it’s so emphatic about its stance on privacy, CyberGhost has an entire guide on its site dedicated to open and free internet usage.

 We aren’t sure how it’s able to operate its servers in Russia without having to comply with reporting requirements, but we guess it’s this deep commitment to privacy that keeps them operational.

 In addition to its commitment to privacy, CyberGhost makes itself available on a variety of devices.
 You can protect your computer and phone, sure, but you also can connect your router, TV, gaming console, and more, so you’re still able to enjoy shows you love since it also unblocks Netflix and other streaming services.
-We also love the option to use Romanian-hosted no-spy servers for speed, stability, and increased security.

 What we didn’t like